Skip to main content

 If you don’t want to go through the process of adding electricity to your she shed, you can always get battery-operated items.
 Light bulbs, speakers and so much more can run off batteries these days.
 Again, you’ll want to make sure everything is safe for use in your shed, but as long as you’ve done your research, this can be a good option, too.
 You might be wondering, what about Wi-Fi, though?
 If you don’t have electricity in your shed, or your shed is out of range from your router, you can always get a Wi-Fi extender.
 There are different ones on the market, but essentially, you plug in a piece that allows you to extend the reach of your router.
 This might work for getting Wi-Fi into your shed.

 One of the best parts of getting a she shed is decorating it!
 Carefully measure and choose the furniture, rugs, and accessories that you’ll want to use.
 Also, think about how you want to use the space.
-Maybe it’s your yoga retreat, a sewing room, an art studio or somewhere to just sit and enjoy your morning coffee.
+Maybe it’s your yoga retreat, a sewing room, an art studio or somewhere just to sit and enjoy your morning coffee.
 No matter what your she shed will be used for, the possibilities for it are totally endless.
 It can be exactly what you want—after all, that’s why it’s called a she shed and not a family shed.

-When it comes to building a she shed, there are so many exciting options.
+When it comes to building a she garden shed, there are so many exciting options.
 Large sheds are usually the best options since they’ll give you more room.
 Just make sure you take into account the size of your yard, the shed material that will fit your needs, and the extras you want to add.
 Make a plan, stick to it and you’ll have your she shed up and standing in no time!

 We build in a sustainable manner.